prismv/DB48X-on-DM42/doc/commands/numerics.md

 iteration requires the evaluation of twice as many samples of the function to integrate as the previous one, so the maximum number of samples taken is in the order of `2^IntegrationIterations`.

-## Root

-Root-finder command.
-Returns a real number that is a value of the specified variable for which the specified program or algebraic object most nearly evaluates to zero or a local extremum.
-For example, `'X^2=3' 'X' 0` returns `X:1.732050807568877293527446341953458`.

-The function takes three arguments:

-* The program or expression to evaluate
-* The variable to solve for
-* An initial guess, or a list containing an upper and lower guess.